 The Centre of Screen Acting

 Sydney is the real beating heart of Australia’s film and television production and is the ideal place for anyone who wants to know how to get into acting.
-Screenwise’s industry links can offer students real acting roles while they are studying for their diploma through its network of casting agents, directors and production companies
+Screenwise’s industry links can offer students real acting roles while they are studying for their Advanced Diploma through its network of casting agents, directors and production companies

 Trained by Industry Experts